RavenLorr/Portfolio/README.md

 ## 📜 License

-This portfolio is licensed under a Creative Commons [Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).
+This portfolio is licensed under a Creative Commons <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en" target="_blank">Attribution-NonCommercial-NoDerivatives 4.0 International License</a>

 You are welcome to view, share, and take inspiration from my work.
 However, please do not copy, modify, or distribute it without my permission.
 If you create something inspired by this portfolio, I’d appreciate a shout-out! 🙏